suhasaggarwal/okta-java-spring-sso-example/README.md

 server.port=8082
 ```

+Notice that here the audience is `api://default` instead of `api://oidcauthserver` that is used for the custom authorization server in the tutorial.

 ### Create an OIDC Web Client Application in Okta

 You will need to [create another OIDC Application in Okta](http://need.a.link) to get your values to perform authentication.